gmculp/rNYCclean/README.md

  ## Updating the package's datasets

  The datasets on GitHub were built using the 19a versions of DCP's PAD and SND.
-If you wish to rebuild the installed package's datasets with another version of PAD and SND, you can use the files provided in the package's raw directory.
-Tinkering with an installed package is often frowned upon but if something goes worng, you can always reinstall the package from GitHub.
+If you wish to rebuild the installed package's datasets with another version of PAD and SND, you can use the files provided in the package's `raw` directory.
+Tinkering with an installed package is often frowned upon but if something does go worng, you can always reinstall the package from GitHub.
   ``` r
 # get path of function which generates package's datasets
 func_path <- system.file("raw", "build_rNYCclean_data.R", package = "rNYCclean")